Recovery in rouble, Russian stocks runs out of steam | Headlines

 - Russian Federation

-"We also do not rule out a 150-basis-points hike given the persistence of inflationary processes, the surge in geopolitical risks and Omicron-related supply disruptions," Zaigrin said.
-Brent crude oil, a global benchmark for Russia's main export, was down 0.9% at $88.68 a barrel, hovering near its strongest since October 2014 and supporting Russia's current account surplus and other economic fundamentals.
+"We also do not rule out a 150-basis-points hike, given the persistence of inflationary processes, the surge in geopolitical risks and Omicron-related supply disruptions," Zaigrin said.
+Brent crude oil, a global benchmark for Russia's main export, was down 0.6% at $88.96 a barrel, hovering near its strongest since October 2014 and supporting Russia's current account surplus and other economic fundamentals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)